stomp/stomp-spec/src/stomp-specification-1.1.md

 ## Once Connected

-Once the client is connected it MAY send any of the following frames:
+A client MAY send a frame not in this list, but for such a frame a STOMP 1.1 server MAY respond with an ERROR frame.

 * [`SEND`](#SEND)
 * [`SUBSCRIBE`](#SUBSCRIBE)